 The last 10 years have seen a significant reduction in the number of individual planning authorities due to successive rounds of local government reorganisation.
-Prior to the reorganisation in April 2009 there were 53 of them, now, following further reorganisation in April 2019, there are now just 35.
+Prior to the reorganisation in April 2009 there were 53 of them, now, following further reorganisation in April 2019, there are now just 34.

-In 2009, the Counties of Cornwall and Wiltshire became individual Unitary Authorities with the abolition of their 'second tier' Districts/Boroughs, whilst in 2019, the County of Dorset and its 7 second tier Councils, became two new Unitary Authorities - Dorset (combining 6 of the above Councils) and Bournemouth/Christchurch/Poole (BCP) (combining the two former Unitary Authorities and Christchurch
+In 2009, the Counties of Cornwall and Wiltshire became individual Unitary Authorities with the abolition of their 'second tier 'Districts/Boroughs, whilst in 2019, the County of Dorset and its 6 second tier Councils, became two new Unitary Authorities - Dorset (combining 5 of the above Councils) and Bournemouth/Christchurch/Poole (BCP) (combining the two former Unitary Authorities of Bournemouth and

-Borough forming the 'south east Dorset' conurbation.
+Poole and Christchurch Borough, forming the 'south east Dorset 'conurbation.
 Meanwhile, in the central part of the region, and also in 2019, West Somerset and Taunton Deane merged to become Somerset West & Taunton Council.